AmitPress/book-management-system/README.md

 > A simple backend for managing books

 #### Overview
-This excercise demostrates and outlines a structure way, through which a nestjs project can be maintained within a small scale application.
+This excercise demostrates and outlines a structured way, through which a nestjs project can be maintained within a small scale application.
 NestJs is a very versatile and useful framework.
 By nature and design it adhires best of best practices for a maintainable codebase architectural point of view.
 I really enjoy coding a backend with this NestJS+Typescript combo.
 It is really a productive and fruitful way of getting a crucial project done.